 WeWork co-founder McKelvey to leave company by June end

-June 5 (Reuters) - WeWork co-founder Miguel McKelvey will leave the office space-sharing firm at the end of June, a company spokesman said on Friday.
+June 5 (Reuters) - WeWork co-founder Miguel McKelvey will leave the company at the end of June, a spokesman for the troubled office-sharing start-up said on Friday.

+McKelvey's exit comes as WeWork, majority owned by SoftBank Group Corp 9984.T, was hit hard by the COVID-19 pandemic which affected its core business and weighed heavily on its occupancy rates.

 "After 10 years, I've made one of the most difficult decisions of my life ... at the end of this month, I'll be leaving WeWork," said McKelvey, who founded WeWork with Adam Neumann in 2010.